-Many customers may have been mis-sold PPI (Payment Protection Insurance) by NatWest, PPI may have been added to a customer's policy by NatWest, in some cases without their knowledge.
-NatWest may have rejected a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by NatWest, PPI may have been attached to a customer's policy by NatWest, in some cases without their knowledge.
+NatWest may have declined a credit application if PPI was refused by the customer.

 NatWest PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by NatWest.

-There are many examples of NatWest mis-selling PPI, some consumers were not even made aware by NatWest that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by NatWest that it was optional.
+There are many examples of NatWest mis-selling PPI, some customers were not even made aware by NatWest that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by NatWest that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to NatWest, and this was not revealed to you at the point of sale, then you would be due compensation from NatWest.